pirate/mesh-networking/README.md

 The first step is to create an abstact representation of nodes in the network that allows us to test our protocol, you will find this in `node.py`, and a controller that can spawn multiple nodes in `multinode.py`.
 You can link nodes to eachother  using real or virtual network interfaces.

 The second step is to agree on a common protocol for MESHP, and begin desiging the routing algorithm between multiple computers.
 With a common spec to work off, we wont be limited to working in python.
 We can write clients in go or C in order to test different sublties of the namecoin blockchain system and the meshp+mesharp routing stytems.

+For now, we use UDP broadcast packets to simulate a raw Ethernet BROADCAST-style connection between two nodes.
+The UDP header and ethernet frame are stripped on arrival.
+In the future, I'd like to write a wrapper around [snabbswitch](https://github.com/SnabbCo/snabbswitch) that allows us to directly manipulate network interfaces.

 Goals (Zooko's Triangle):